This site requires a more recent version of Adobe Flash Player to function properly.

 Shift in ice cream consumption in U.S.

 The ice cream industry in the U.S. is shrinking gradually.
 In recent times there has been a growing trend of increased ice cream consumption at home as several key brands are becoming available at grocery stores.
 As a result of this, sales at ice cream parlors are declining.
-Baskin Robbins is slowly closing down its franchises in the U.S and expects the trend to continue in the coming years.
+Over the years, Baskin-Robbins has shut down its superfluous outlets in the U.S.

 Relatively unfazed by rising food inflation